TotaruSeika-pr/Creator/README.md

 ###### *I apologize in advance for any possible incorrect translation.
 I ask you to interpret the text as accurately and clearly as possible.*

-**Creator** - a program for replicating files and folders to test the system for the recording speed of electronic media and for security..
+**Creator** - a program for replicating files and folders to test the system for the recording speed of electronic media and for security.

 The program receives keys, which we will now analyze